bossascrew/lead-wires/README.md

 ## Using as an API

 The plugin allows you to create and remove wires programmatically, so you or your developers can implement some awesome ideas like electricity, power poles, etc.
+This specific fork support Kyori Components to format messages (Click and Hover actions in messages.yml).
+See here for more information: https://docs.adventure.kyori.net/minimessage.html
+In some cases it might be useful to register an own MiniMessage parser.
+This can be done by calling ```java LeadWires.getApi().registerMiniMessageParser(myMiniMessage)```
+Also, this fork supports Spigot Events and Listening.
+All events can be found here: https://github.com/bossascrew/lead-wires/tree/master/src/main/java/me/saharnooby/plugins/leadwires/evens

 ### Adding as a dependency